 Conclusion

-Cannabis has been used as a medicine to treat the symptoms of multiple sclerosis since 2011.
-Its influence on severe symptoms of the disease has been shown many times.
+Cannabis has been used as a medicine in the context of multiple sclerosis symptom management since 2011.
+Its potential role in severe symptoms of the disease has been documented in research.

 However, treatment can only take place if the doctor issues a prescription.
 Since cannabis can lead to addiction, the benefits and side effects are carefully weighed.
 Up to now, treatment has primarily been given to patients with a severe course of the disease.